Language GANs Falling Short: Introduction

+While many of the early GAN variants demonstrated improvements in sample quality \citep{yu2017seqgan,guo2017long}, they often ignored loss of sample diversity.
+This is not only a theoretical concern because it is well-documented that GANs exhibit \emph{mode collapse} \citep{che2016mode, salimans2016improved} where the generator produces a subset of the ''modes'' in the training data, reducing diversity.
+Evaluating generated samples remains challenging \citep{liu2016not,zhao2017adversarially}, but \cite{cifka2018eval} recommends assessing generated samples along two dimensions: 1) the \emph{quality} of each sentence; 2) the \emph{diversity} across sentences.
+However, this too is problematic because now the assessment relies on \emph{two measures} which can make it difficult to compare models.
+Without further information about the relative trade-off between the two dimensions it is impossible to claim which is superior (Figure \ref{fig:new_eval}, left subplot).

-With that observation, we study the quality-diversity trade-off of different models by varying their temperature when generating samples (see Figure \ref{fig:new_eval} middle and right).
-By explicitly controlling the temperature we remove a potential source of bias (i.e., different models may use different ``implicit'' temperatures) and obtain a more complete understanding of each model's behavior.
-We refer to this procedure as \emph{temperature sweep}.
+In this work, we build on the natural relationship between a model's \emph{softmax temperature} and the resultant \emph{quality-diversity} trade-off: lower temperatures generate less diverse, higher-quality samples; higher temperatures increase the entropy of the distribution and produce more diverse, lower-quality samples.
+We propose a \emph{temperature sweep} as a computationally efficient method to characterize the quality-diversity trade-off of different models.
+By explicitly controlling the temperature we remove a potential source of bias (models may have different ''implicit'' temperatures) and obtain a more complete understanding of each model's behavior (Figure \ref{fig:new_eval} middle and right).

-Moreover, we address the fact that temperature modulation changes the entropy of the conditional distributions, as opposed to changing the entropy of the joint distribution.
-We explore others ways to navigate the quality-diversity space with lesser bias e.g. beam search.
-Although these methods provide small gains in the quality-diversity trade-off, they come with limitations e.g. computational inefficiency.
+Additionally, we address that temperature modulation changes the entropy of the conditional distributions, as opposed to changing the entropy of the joint distribution.
+We explore other ways to navigate the quality-diversity space with less bias, including \emph{stochastic beam search} and \emph{generator rejection}.
+Although these methods provide small gains in the quality-diversity trade-off they have other computational limitations.

-Our conclusions using temeprature sweeps are clear: GANs are still dominated by the simpler MLE models.
+Despite the dizzying array of text-GAN variants and algorithms \citep{yu2017seqgan,che2017maximum,lin2017adversarial,zhang2017adversarial,guo2017long,fedus2018maskgan,cot2018,irl2018,xu2018dp,chen2018adversarial,nie2018relgan,d2019training} our conclusions using temperature sweeps are clear: MLE models still dominate GANs.
 According to all metrics we studied, changing the temperature of MLE models at generation time leads to a better quality-diversity trade-off compared to GANs.
-This evaluation technique provides a definitive boundary for future GAN research and helps the NLP community accurately assess progress.
+This evaluation technique provides a definitive boundary for future GAN research and our hope is that it will help the NLP community accurately assess natural-language generation progress.